Fire and rescue services

 Flights can often be delayed or cancelled at short notice.
 You may need to remain in the Faroe Islands for some time.

-Limited medical facilities are available in the Faroe Islands.
-Patients may be evacuated by helicopter to the capital, neighbouring Iceland, or Denmark for treatment.
+Limited medical facilities are available in parts of the Faroe Islands.
+You may be evacuated to Tórshavn (the capital of the Faroe Islands), neighbouring Iceland, or to the main peninsula of Denmark for treatment.

 Search and rescue response may come from many hundreds of kilometres away.
 They can only provide basic transport and medical care.
 Make sure you have accessible funds and travel insurance that cover your overseas medical costs, including hospitalisation and medical evacuation.